seongilp/pii_scan/django_frontend/README.md

 3. View the scan results when the scan is completed
 4. Download the results in JSON or text format

+## UI Components

+The UI is built with shadcn/ui components, which are based on Tailwind CSS.
+The components are styled to match the shadcn/ui design system, with a focus on simplicity and usability.

+### Available Components

+- Buttons
+- Cards
+- Forms
+- Tables
+- Alerts
+- Navigation
+- List groups

 ## Notes

 - The frontend automatically refreshes the scan job status and results pages
 - All API requests are proxied through the Django Ninja API to the FastAPI backend
+- The UI supports both light and dark modes (currently defaults to light mode)